In this blog, we explore how to build a successful international content marketing strategy and how translation fits

 The end goal of content marketing is to provide original and engaging content for a targeted audience that will inspire customer loyalty and ultimately increase traffic, leads and sales, and this is what professional marketing translation services can help you with.

 Imagine that you own a fashion boutique: let's call it Dapper Fashion.
 As a small business in 2019, you're likely to have a listing on GMB (Google My Business) so that people can find you, a professional business website informing customers about your products and a presence across several social media channels.
 You have probably also developed a focused marketing strategy, along with allocating a significant chunk of money to spend on branding and advertising.

-Now let's imagine that another small fashion boutique and competitor, Chic Boutique, has a comparable online presence.
+Now let's imagine that another small fashion boutique and competitor – we'll call them Chic Boutique – has a comparable online presence.
 However, their website also has a regularly-updated Trend Blog that features engaging and informative posts dissecting current trends, a page filled with short how-to-dress videos and a downloadable e-book packed with style tips and ideas.

 Should fashionistas-in-progress want to look online for guidance about how to put an outfit together for a job interview, they might come across a blog post from Chic Boutique.
 They might then share it with their friends on Facebook, telling them about how useful they found it.
 Regardless of your company’s products and prices, Chic Boutique has clearly established itself as a leader due to its helpful, trustworthy resources in the field.